 Work progresses on the firebox of the engine at Minehead

-When the Radstock collieries finally closed in 1973, the National Coal Board placed its industrial 0-4-0 saddle tank in the care of the Trust.
+When the Radstock collieries finally closed in 1973, the National Coal Board placed its industrial 0-4-0 saddle tank – the last steam locomotive to work the Somerset coalfield – in the care of the Trust.
 Built by Peckett of Bristol in 1929 and numbered 1788, it was moved by road from Kilmersdon Colliery to the Trust’s Radstock base via an appearance at the Camerton Traction Engine Rally.
-Since the Trust’s move to Washford, it has given regular shunting demonstrations there, and has masqueraded as ‘Percy’ at the West Somerset Railway’s ‘Thomas the Tank Engine’ events.
-Ownership was subsequently transferred to the Trust, and in 2013 following a complete overhaul, it appeared in splendid SDJR Prussian Blue lined livery.
+At Washford, the loco has given regular shunting demonstrations, and has masqueraded as ‘Percy’ at the West Somerset Railway’s ‘Thomas the Tank Engine’ events.
+Ownership was subsequently transferred to the Trust, and in 2013 following a complete overhaul, it appeared in splendid SDJR Prussian Blue lined livery and was formally named Kilmersdon.

 The Trust has also retrieved three original S&D coach bodies.
 The first, a 6-wheeled First Class coach No. 4, was built at the S&D’s Highbridge Works in 1886.
-Exactly one hundred years later it arrived at Washford in a poor state of repair, having served as a cricket pavilion at Templecombe for many years.
-After much painstaking work, the superb external renovation of this vehicle to its original SDJR livery was completed in 2012.
+Exactly one hundred years later it arrived at Washford in a poor state of repair, having served as a cricket pavilion at Templecombe for around 50 years.
+After much painstaking work, the superb external renovation of this vehicle to its original SDJR livery was completed in 2012 and subsequently, the four compartments were also completed.

-For many years, the Trust has held its Annual General Meeting in the village hall at Edington, Somerset.
-The event has also included modelling and photographic competitions.
-This venue has also hosted model railway exhibitions every New Year.
+For many years, the Trust has held its Annual General Meeting in the village hall at Edington, Somerset, close to one of the branch lines of the S&D. This venue has also hosted our model railway exhibition each January.

-The Trust has a number of area groups, which meet on a regular basis, staging talks and film shows.
-As well as those locally in Somerset and Dorset territory, groups have met in London, the North of England and Scotland.
+The Trust has two area groups, which – Covid guidance permitting – meet on a regular basis, staging talks and film shows.
+There is a group based in Dorchester, Dorset and another in the North of England.

 True to the purpose of the original Circle, the Trust has progressively built up a large archive collection.
-Since 2011, this has resided in the Somerset Heritage Centre in Taunton, making it widely accessible to the general public and ensuring conservation to high standard.
-Artefacts, large and small, continue to be displayed in the museum at Washford, where there are plans for its development as an innovative visitor centre.
+Since 2011, the paper archive has resided in the Somerset Heritage Centre in Taunton, making it widely accessible to the general public and ensuring conservation to high standard.
+Artefacts, large and small, continued to be displayed in the museum at Washford until 2020, when the West Somerset Railway issued a Notice to Quit the site.
+Since then, vehicles and artefacts have been leaving the site for alternative locations, most notably the Watercress Line in Hampshire, though some items have been loaned to the S&DRHT at Midsomer Norton.

 If you would like to support the Trust and its future, become a member.
 If you would like to take an active part in the Trust, there are many volunteering opportunities of all sorts, from researching and writing articles to hands-on rolling stock restoration and repair – contact us here.